rdoorn/terraform-provider-chef/README.md

 ---

-# Will update soon, this is purely a fork of the archived chef provider, so we have darwin_arm64 builds
+# Will update readme soon, this is purely a fork of the archived chef provider, so we have darwin_arm64 builds

 also added import functionality